 Women's ski jacket (pit zips on Patagonia Snowdrifter)

-Pit zips are especially nice for dumping heat while backcountry skiing
+Pit zips are especially nice for dumping heat while backcountry skiing | Credit: Brian McCurdy

-Most modern ski jackets feature a built-in RECCO reflector, a passive unit that doesn’t require batteries and can be picked up by RECCO detectors often carried by resort search and rescue.
+Most modern ski jackets feature a built-in Recco reflector, a passive unit that doesn’t require batteries and can be picked up by Recco detectors often carried by resort search and rescue.
 These are a great addition particularly for resort skiers who frequent areas prone to avalanches or tree wells.
-However, we want to make it clear that a RECCO reflector is no substitute for an avalanche beacon, with much simpler technology and a far weaker signal.
+However, we want to make it clear that a Recco reflector is no substitute for an avalanche beacon, with much simpler technology and a far weaker signal.
 It’s a nice safety measure for resort-goers who occasionally venture off-trail, but sidecountry and backcountry skiers should always go prepared with a complete avalanche rescue toolkit (including a beacon, shovel, probe, and the proper training and knowledge).

 Ski Jacket Fit

 In general, the fit of a ski jacket corresponds with its intended use.
-Resort designs like Trew Gear's Stella Primo have a roomy shape to accommodate a range of base- and midlayers underneath.
+Resort designs like Trew Gear's Stella Classic have a roomy shape to accommodate a range of base- and midlayers underneath.
 In addition, they feature a long cut with a drop-tail hem for protection from frozen chairlift seats.
-On the other end of the spectrum are backcountry-specific builds like the Dynafit Beast Hybrid, which are trimmed down to minimize bulk and improve range of motion.
+On the other end of the spectrum are backcountry-specific builds like the Outdoor Research Carbide, which are trimmed down to minimize bulk and improve range of motion.
 They’re snug enough to move with you comfortably on the skin track but have just enough space to accommodate a puffy for transitioning and on the descent.
 Finally, an option like the Arc’teryx Sentinel lands in the middle and aims to balance backcountry and resort needs.
 It’s large enough to not feel restrictive when wearing a midweight down jacket but has excellent mobility for hiking and occasional uphill travel.

 Women's ski jacket (longer back length)

-Most ski jackets feature a longer cut for extra coverage around back
+Most ski jackets feature a longer cut for extra coverage around back | Credit: Jason Hummel

 Plus-Size Ski Jackets